Setting Up Machine Translation

 - HTML mode

 Transifex leverages the most of MT services capability to detect and keep HTML tags, Transifex protects only the variables and custom placeholders.
-Current known MT services hiccups include conversions of special characters to their HTML entity counterparts. (ex. a single quote character could become a " in the translation)
+Current known MT services hiccups include conversions of special characters to their HTML entity counterparts. (ex. a single quote character could become a

 - Plain text mode